 She completed a community pediatric fellowship at the University of California, San Diego.
 During and after her fellowship, she worked closely with the African community to help educate medical providers on cultural practices.
 Through a program with UCSD School of Medicine, she worked with a number of San Diego Unified School District underachieving schools and, led a team to help children with special needs and chronic illness to reduce absenteeism and improve school performance.

-Dr. Suleiman earned a Master’s of Advanced Study degree in Leadership of Healthcare Organization.
-She is a UCSD Voluntary Clinical Professor of Pediatrics, has taught UCSD pediatric residents for over 20 years and is a member of the pediatric teaching faculty for FHCSD family medicine residents.
-She received FHCSD’s “Provider of Compassion” award, was nominated by San Diego Public Health Department for a “Public Health Champion” Award and by the Chair of the Child and Family Development Department at the College of Education, San Diego State University for the inaugural Simms/Mann “Whole Child” Award.
+Dr. Suleiman earned a Master of Advanced Studies degree in leadership of health care organization.
+She is a UCSD voluntary clinical professor of pediatrics, has taught UCSD pediatric residents for over 20 years and is a member of the pediatric teaching faculty for FHCSD family medicine residents.
+She received FHCSD’s Provider of Compassion Award, was nominated by San Diego Public Health Department for a Public Health Champion Award and by the Chair of the Child and Family Development Department at the College of Education, San Diego State University for the inaugural Simms/Mann Whole Child Award.

 Thao Tran, M.D., FAAFPChief Medical Officer